oresat/oresat-linux-manager/README.md

 - Built on top of the [CANopenNode], therefor it follows the [CANopen-Specifcations] by CiA ([CAN-in-Automation]).
 - Follows the [ECSS-CANBus-Extended-Protocal] on top of CiA specs.
 - Allows the CAN Network Manager to control any [daemons] on the Linux board thru [Systemd].
-- Uses sd-bus (systemd dbus) for DBus communication to OreSat [daemons].
+- Has a app based system that uses sd-bus (systemd dbus) for DBus communication to OreSat [daemons].
 - Allows other daemons with candaemon apps to read/write to the CAN object dictionary over dbus.
 - Allows the other processes/daemons to be written in any language that has a DBus library or a DBus binding.
 A lot of languages do have DBus support, See [freedesktop DBus Bindings](https://www.freedesktop.org/wiki/Software/DBusBindings/) for a DBus supported languague list.